-Welcome to the Best Wyll Build for BG3.
+Welcome to the Best BG3 Wyll Build.
 In this guide, we will cover how to create the ultimate Warlock build for Wyll in Baldur’s Gate 3, guiding you from level 1 to 12 and pointing out the best abilities, spells, weapons and armour to grab along the way.

 Please visit our Best BG3 Builds overview page for more builds or check out our Best BG3 Warlock Build with the Great Old One subclass.
 To get an overview of all classes please visit the BG3 Classes overview page.